Alfresco/acs-deployment/README.md

 Version 5.3.0 changes the way the default persistence is set up for the PostgreSQL database.
-If you did not customize the database persistance (which was not recommanded for serious workloads).
+If you did not customize the database persistance (which was not recommended for serious workloads).
 Please take a look at [this](./storage.md) before trying to upgrade.

 Version 5.0.0 and later of the ACS Helm chart has been updated to be version agnostic, meaning the same chart can now be used to deploy different versions of ACS.